Wants to Meet Up

 Sing, sun, sail, lose the sole of my shoes.

-I'm all about the next adventure: I've worked as a sailor and chef in Greece and Turkey, worked as an au pair in Paris, couchsurfed for 7-weeks down the West Coast, and studied in France while traveling EVERYWHERE in Europe on the weekends.
+I'm all about the next adventure: I've worked as a sailor and chef in Greece, Turkey, and Mexico, worked as an au pair in Paris, couchsurfed for 7-weeks down the West Coast, roadtripped across the States, and studied in France while traveling EVERYWHERE in Europe on the weekends.

 Not sure how couchsurfing decided why my response rate should go from 100% to less than 50% -- so let it be known, I actively respond!

 The most noble human pursuit is to find meaning in life.
 Obvious, but true -- I do it by connecting with people and their ideas.
 I want to learn how we fit into this world together.
-Take a hot shower and a nap before making big decisions.
-Food and music make everything better.
-Ask me more!

 HOW I PARTICIPATE IN COUCHSURFING